Canada imposes fresh sanctions on Iran citing death of Mahsa Amini | Entertainment

 Canada imposes fresh sanctions on Iran citing death of Mahsa Amini

-These new measures built on Canada's existing sanctions against Iran and listed 25 individuals and 9 entities, including officials in Iran's Islamic Revolutionary Guard Corps (IRGC) and its ministry of intelligence and security, the Canadian government said.
-Iran's state-run Press TV and its 'Morality Police,' which enforce the Islamic Republic's strict dress code, were also sanctioned by Canada.
+These new measures built on Canada's existing sanctions against Iran and listed 25 individuals and nine entities, including officials in Iran's Islamic Revolutionary Guard Corps (IRGC) and its ministry of intelligence and security, the Canadian government said.
+Iran's minister of intelligence, Esmail Khatib, the country's state-run Press TV and its 'Morality Police,' which enforce the Islamic Republic's strict dress code, were also sanctioned by Canada.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)